Pediatrics Residency Curriculum

-Monthly conferences include journal club; a teaching resident lecture by a third-year resident; a patient safety and medical errors meeting attended by the inpatient team and chief quality and safety officer for children’s services; a dean’s conference led by the founding dean of NYU Long Island School of Medicine, Steven P. Shelov, MD; a maternal–fetal medicine conference; and a multidisciplinary conference attended by all pediatric residents and faculty.
+Monthly conferences include journal club; a teaching resident lecture by a third-year resident; a patient safety and medical errors meeting attended by the inpatient team and chief quality and safety officer for children’s services; a dean’s conference; a maternal–fetal medicine conference; and a multidisciplinary conference attended by all pediatric residents and faculty.

 Resident also participate in trauma simulation scenarios led by one of our emergency physicians and receive hands-on training on suturing, splinting, casting, and other emergency department (ED) procedures.

 Training also includes on-site mock codes using a high-fidelity mannequin in the NICU, PICU, or inpatient unit.
 The mock code is followed by debriefing sessions to discuss what went well, identify learning gaps, discuss best practice, and answer questions.

 Scholarly activity is a requirement of the Pediatrics Residency.
 Our residents can select a focus in basic research, clinical research, or both; quality improvement; or advocacy.
 Our faculty mentors have diverse research backgrounds and interests and are widely published in leading journals.